-One of the student services at Eastern Gateway Community College is career services.
+Eastern Gateway Community College partners with Ohio Means Jobs to offer career services to its students and graduates.
 This service is offered to all students and alumni of the college and is designed to assist in the quest for part-time and full-time employment.
-An annual Career Day also is held on the Jefferson County Campus, and potential graduates and students are encouraged to participate.

 Career services are especially important to students seeking full-time employment upon graduation.
-Career services registration may be made at any time by an EGCC student, by submitting a resume to the Career Services Office.
+Career services registration may be made at any time by an EGCC student, by submitting a resume to Ohio Means Jobs.
 Graduating students are encouraged to register during the first semester of the year they intend to graduate.